Criminal Justice Services

 Development of Alternative Sentencing Plans

-18 U.S.C §3553(a) mandates the Court to consider “the kinds of sentences available”.
-This mandate allows a community service order to satisfy the goals of sentencing.
-Community Service offers judges and alternative sentence to clients who can offer invaluable services and expertise to community organization.
-Substantial community service can sufficiently recognize the grave seriousness of white-collar crimes and utilize the time, skills and expertise of individuals who can be a benefit to communities in need.
+18 U.S.C §3553(a) mandates the sentencing court to consider “the kinds of sentences available.”
+This mandate allows a community service order to satisfy the goals of sentencing in appropriate cases.
+Community service offers judges an alternative sentence they can consider for defendants who can offer invaluable services and expertise to community organizations.
+Substantial community service can sufficiently recognize the grave seriousness of white-collar crimes in particular, and utilize the time, skills and expertise of individuals who can be a benefit to communities in need.

 Development of Sentencing Videos